Zuora (NYSE:ZUO) Releases FY 2023 Earnings Guidance

 Zuora (NYSE:ZUO – Get Rating) updated its FY 2023 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of -$0.19–$0.15 for the period, compared to the consensus estimate of -$0.06.
 The company issued revenue guidance of $402.00 million-$406.00 million, compared to the consensus revenue estimate of $403.08 million.Zuora also updated its Q2 2023 guidance to -$0.06–$0.05 EPS.

-Several research firms recently commented on ZUO.
-Canaccord Genuity Group dropped their target price on Zuora from $27.00 to $23.00 and set a buy rating on the stock in a report on Thursday, March 3rd.
-Craig Hallum dropped their target price on Zuora to $22.00 in a report on Thursday, May 26th.
-Finally, Zacks Investment Research lowered Zuora from a hold rating to a sell rating in a report on Thursday, May 26th.
-One equities research analyst has rated the stock with a sell rating, two have given a hold rating and four have assigned a buy rating to the company.
-According to MarketBeat, Zuora currently has a consensus rating of Hold and a consensus price target of $22.43.
+Several research firms recently weighed in on ZUO.
+Zacks Investment Research cut shares of Zuora from a hold rating to a sell rating in a research report on Thursday, May 26th.
+Craig Hallum dropped their target price on shares of Zuora to $22.00 in a research report on Thursday, May 26th.
+Finally, Canaccord Genuity Group dropped their target price on shares of Zuora from $27.00 to $23.00 and set a buy rating for the company in a research report on Thursday, March 3rd.
+One research analyst has rated the stock with a sell rating, two have issued a hold rating and four have given a buy rating to the stock.
+According to MarketBeat.com, the company presently has an average rating of Hold and an average target price of $22.43.

-In other news, CFO Todd Mcelhatton sold 4,700 shares of Zuora stock in a transaction that occurred on Monday, April 11th.
-The stock was sold at an average price of $13.59, for a total value of $63,873.00.
-Following the sale, the chief financial officer now directly owns 58,363 shares of the company’s stock, valued at $793,153.17.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, insider Sri Srinivasan sold 4,366 shares of Zuora stock in a transaction that occurred on Friday, April 1st.
-The stock was sold at an average price of $14.63, for a total value of $63,874.58.
-Following the completion of the sale, the insider now directly owns 22,232 shares in the company, valued at $325,254.16.
+In related news, CRO Robert J. Traube sold 11,069 shares of the company’s stock in a transaction on Friday, April 1st.
+The shares were sold at an average price of $14.63, for a total value of $161,939.47.
+Following the completion of the transaction, the executive now directly owns 39,187 shares of the company’s stock, valued at approximately $573,305.81.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, CEO Tien Tzuo sold 10,000 shares of the company’s stock in a transaction on Thursday, March 17th.
+The stock was sold at an average price of $15.00, for a total transaction of $150,000.00.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 57,206 shares of company stock worth $830,044.
-9.08% of the stock is owned by corporate insiders.
+Insiders sold a total of 57,206 shares of company stock valued at $830,044 in the last three months.
+9.08% of the stock is owned by company insiders.

-Large investors have recently modified their holdings of the company.
-Neo Ivy Capital Management purchased a new position in Zuora during the fourth quarter worth approximately $84,000.
-Janus Henderson Group PLC purchased a new position in Zuora during the third quarter worth approximately $181,000.
-Ensign Peak Advisors Inc lifted its position in Zuora by 61.6% during the first quarter.
-Ensign Peak Advisors Inc now owns 10,940 shares of the company’s stock worth $164,000 after buying an additional 4,170 shares in the last quarter.
-Royal Bank of Canada lifted its position in Zuora by 24.3% during the third quarter.
-Royal Bank of Canada now owns 12,287 shares of the company’s stock worth $204,000 after buying an additional 2,402 shares in the last quarter.
-Finally, XTX Topco Ltd purchased a new position in Zuora during the first quarter worth approximately $242,000.
-83.85% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Sei Investments Co. boosted its stake in shares of Zuora by 1.3% during the 4th quarter.
+Sei Investments Co. now owns 65,655 shares of the company’s stock worth $1,229,000 after buying an additional 871 shares during the last quarter.
+Legal & General Group Plc raised its holdings in Zuora by 1.3% during the fourth quarter.
+Legal & General Group Plc now owns 74,010 shares of the company’s stock worth $1,383,000 after acquiring an additional 980 shares in the last quarter.
+Hsbc Holdings PLC boosted its position in Zuora by 5.9% during the first quarter.
+Hsbc Holdings PLC now owns 26,146 shares of the company’s stock valued at $396,000 after purchasing an additional 1,447 shares during the last quarter.
+Bank of America Corp DE grew its stake in Zuora by 1.0% in the first quarter.
+Bank of America Corp DE now owns 206,384 shares of the company’s stock valued at $3,092,000 after purchasing an additional 1,977 shares in the last quarter.
+Finally, Royal Bank of Canada increased its position in shares of Zuora by 24.3% during the 3rd quarter.
+Royal Bank of Canada now owns 12,287 shares of the company’s stock worth $204,000 after purchasing an additional 2,402 shares during the last quarter.
+83.85% of the stock is owned by hedge funds and other institutional investors.

 Zuora Company Profile (Get Rating)